Click on the drug names in the picture below to learn more about the individual drugs concerning teen drug abuse.

-One of the major concerns in America at the moment is drug use among young people.
+One of the major concerns in America at the moment is teen drug abuse among young people.

 Imagine being 15 years old again.
 Your brain and body are in a crucial stage of development.
 Not only do you feel awkward physically, you are learning about life and probably changing your ideas about how the world works.
 You’re just entering high school.
 You are meeting kids you didn’t know before, social statuses are changing all around you, and relations with the opposite sex have become very complicated.

 In this scenario, let’s say all the “cool kids” are taking drugs.
 Maybe they are smoking cigarettes or pot, or drinking alcohol under the bleachers or in their garage.
-You start drinking and taking drugs with them to fit in.
+You start drinking or using other means of teen drug abuse with them to fit in.

 Many times the teen in this scenario becomes wired to believe that drugs are the only way they can handle interpersonal relationships.
 Maybe they grow up thinking they can only dance with someone else if they are drunk or they can only talk to a girl if they are high.
 It can go even further.
 They might grow up believing that the only way they can handle stress is by taking opiates or the only way they can pull an all-nighter at school or work is to snort cocaine or abuse Ritalin.